mbcraft/LaravelUtils/README.md

 <i class='fa fa-clock-o fa-fw'></i>

-You can also pass a second parameter as a tooltip text.
-The first parameter is a list of additional space separated classes to add to the default ones.
+You can also pass a second parameter to the method as a tooltip text for the icon.
+The first parameter is a list of space separated additional css classes to add to the default ones.

-Actually only font-awesome helpers is provided.
+Actually only font-awesome helpers is bundled with this package (only class definition, not actual font awesome files).
 Keep in mind to include the required stylesheet (not provided).
-The names are taken from fontawesome.org cheatsheet.
+The names of the icons are taken from fontawesome.org cheatsheet.

 [routing]